Basic Music Theory 102: Music Notes, Scales & Chords

 These are the basic notes you’ll be working with all the time:

 A, B, C, D, E, F, G

-And each of these notes can be “modified” and sound a bit different than the original.
-This is done by either making the note a “Sharp” (#) or a “Flat” (b).
+And each of these notes can be “modified” to sound a bit different than the original – higher or lower in pitch.
+This is done by either making the note a “Sharp” (notated as a #) or a “Flat” (notated as a b).